beatrice-occhiena/Computational_intelligence/FinalProject/README.md

 - The `play` method initiates a game between two players, taking them as arguments and providing an option for verbosity and debugging.
 - It mantains the same structure as the `play` method in the `Game` class, but it uses our `print` method to give a more user-friendly output.

-### Reinforcement Learning

-#### ♊ Symmetry Management
-As mentioned in the previous section, the board has 8 symmetries.
-This means that, given a state, we can generate up to 8 equivalent states.

-In the file [`symmetry.py`](symmetry.py) we've implemented ...

-### MiniMax
+### MiniMax Agent

 The minimax algorithm is a decision-making algorithm used in two-player turn-based games.
 It is particularly popular in board games like chess, tic-tac-toe, and Quixo.
-The goal of the minimax algorithm is to find the optimal move for a player, assuming that the opponent also plays optimally.
-The algorithm explores the game tree, representing all possible moves and counter-moves, and assigns a value to each node in the tree.
+- The goal of the minimax algorithm is to find the optimal move for a player, assuming that the opponent also plays optimally.
+- The algorithm explores the game tree, representing all possible moves and counter-moves, and assigns a value to each node in the tree.

+The file [`minimax.py`](minimax.py) contains the implementation of our MiniMax agent.

-Game Tree Representation:
+#### 🌳 Game Tree Representation

 The game state is represented as a tree, where each node corresponds to a possible state of the game.
 Nodes at even depths represent the current player's turn, and nodes at odd depths represent the opponent's turn.

-Recursive Evaluation:
+#### ♻️ Recursive Evaluation

 The algorithm recursively evaluates the nodes of the tree by assigning a value to each node.
-For terminal nodes (leaves of the tree), the algorithm uses an evaluation function to determine the utility or score of the state.
+For terminal nodes (leaves of the tree), the algorithm uses our `evaluate` function to determine the utility or score of the state.
+- The function is based on the number of sequences of 2, 3, 4, and 5 pieces for each player.
+- It returns a positive value if the current player has more combinations than the opponent.
+- It returns the maximum/minumum possible value if the current player has won/lost the game.

-Maximizing and Minimizing Players:
+#### 🔃 Maximizing and Minimizing Players

-For nodes representing the current player's turn (maximizing player), the algorithm selects the child node with the maximum value.
+- For nodes representing the current player's turn (*maximizing player*), the algorithm selects the child node with the maximum value.
-For nodes representing the opponent's turn (minimizing player), the algorithm selects the child node with the minimum value.
+- For nodes representing the opponent's turn (*minimizing player*), the algorithm selects the child node with the minimum value.
-Backpropagation:

-The selected values are propagated back up the tree to update the values of parent nodes.
-At each level, the maximizing player seeks to maximize the value, and the minimizing player seeks to minimize the value.
-Optimization - Alpha-Beta Pruning:
+#### ✂️ Alpha-Beta Pruning Optimization

-To improve efficiency, the algorithm uses alpha-beta pruning, which eliminates branches that cannot possibly affect the final decision.
+To improve efficiency, our algorithm uses alpha-beta pruning, which eliminates branches that cannot possibly affect the final decision.
-Alpha represents the best value found by the maximizing player, and beta represents the best value found by the minimizing player.
+- Alpha represents the best value found by the maximizing player.
-Final Decision:

-After exploring the entire tree or reaching a specified depth, the algorithm makes the final decision based on the root node's children.
-In summary, the minimax algorithm provides a systematic way to explore the entire game tree, considering all possible moves and counter-moves.
-The use of alpha-beta pruning helps reduce the number of nodes that need to be evaluated, making the algorithm more efficient.
+- Beta represents the best value found by the minimizing player.

+### Reinforcement Learning Agent

+#### ♊ Symmetry Management
+As mentioned in the previous section, the board has 8 symmetries.
+This means that, given a state, we can generate up to 8 equivalent states.

+In the file [`symmetry.py`](symmetry.py) we've implemented ...